sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/configuration.rst

 the database with sample data (for non-console startup, there are properties on the model initializers in the configuration file that allow you to specify whether to populate the sample data automatically).
-SiteWhere provides initializers that will create sample data for both the user and device models.
-They can be configured by adding the *<sw:default-device-model-initializer/>* and/or *<sw:default-user-model-initializer/>* elements to the *<sw:datastore>* section as shown below:
+SiteWhere provides initializers that will create sample data for user, device, and asset models.
+They can be configured by adding the *<sw:default-device-model-initializer/>*, *<sw:default-user-model-initializer/>*, and *<sw:default-asset-model-initializer/>* elements to the *<sw:datastore>* section as shown below:

 .. code-block:: xml
    :emphasize-lines: 7, 10